COR® FAQs

 • The Lead Auditor is responsible for summarizing the audit results, writing the final audit report, and submitting the completed report to the BCCSA.

-Note: Team audits that include a combination of external and internal auditors are not permitted.
+NOTE: Team audits that include a combination of external and internal auditors are not permitted.